TaakoOfficial/TaakosCogs/Paranoia/README.md

 **"Couldn't send DM" error**: Player needs to allow DMs from server members in their privacy settings.

+**Tupperbox issues**: If proxy detection isn't working properly, try disabling and re-enabling Tupperbox integration, or contact your server administrators.

+**Character name confusion**: When Tupperbox is enabled, results show both character and real player names for clarity.
 **Game stuck**: Use `[p]paranoia stop` to end the current game and start fresh.

 **Missing answers**: Use `[p]paranoia status` to see who still needs to submit answers.